spotify/styx/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code coverage check passes
 - [ ] Error handling is tested
 - [ ] Errors are handled at the appropriate layer
-- [ ] Errors that cannot be handled where they occur must be propagated
+- [ ] Errors that cannot be handled where they occur are propagated
 - [ ] (optional) Changes are covered by system test
 - [ ] Relevant documentation updated
 - [ ] This PR has NO breaking change to public API